October 2022

 13th

-The temperature dropped to 3c during the night, uncomfortable night’s sleep touched by the lingering cold.
-I require warmer clothes and a thicker sleeping bag if I am going to get through the approaching winter.
-The snow is on its way, in a fortnight a Galashiels local told.
-On a positive thought, I managed to purchase a warm wool cardigan from a charity shop.
-I am a hardy soul but I am almost 49 years old and in hindsight of what I endured during my life, I should be thinking about rehousing myself, admit these process crippling anxieties that ilude ingenuity.
-The wind chill is definitely minus but my body tempreture seems to be coping with the icey nip.
+Temperature dropped to 3C during the night, the residual cold made for an uncomfortable night's sleep.
+I need a thicker sleeping bag and warmer clothing to survive the upcoming winter.
+It will snow in two weeks, according to someone from Galashiels.
+On the plus side, I was able to buy a cozy wool cardigan from a charity store.
+I am a resilient individual; however, I am nearly 49 years old and, in retrospect, I should consider rehousing myself and acknowledging these process-inhibiting anxieties that impede ingenuity.
+While the wind chill is undoubtedly negative, my body temperature appears to be adapting to the icy chill.
 Woken at 5 am by dog walkers but if I pack away now, I”ll be walking, shivering through the coldest hours of the dawn.

 The volunteers maintaining a strip of the park alongside an affluent street of shops were unfriendly, as if I were, with torn, frayed edges from the fringes of wilderness were unsightly to their prim, edgy, nit-combed garden, part of the gentrification facade that fronts, from the south, a dysfunctional and underfunded civic administration of Galashiels.

-I prefer wild indigenous flowers.
-This purple toadflax is contrast among the crumbling brickwork of a redundant factory.
+Favour local wild flowers.
+This purple toadflax stands out against the crumbling brickwork of an old factory.

 I choose to walk mountains, to hitchhike locations of outstanding natural beauty rather than curl up inebriated inside pissy shop doorways; yet these predicaments are visible to only a fraction of society.
-Today I phoned the Borders council homeless team, I am not very optimistic about a positive outcome, and having given them my details to await a callback, I read the list of discriminative criteria displayed on their website.
+When I called the Borders council's homeless team, I wasn't very hopeful about a good outcome.
+After leaving my information to wait for a callback, I read their website's list of discrimination criteria.

 To be eligible for a homeless service, you must be able to show that you: